JerdamJ/flotiq-angular-example/README.md

 5. Angular generated package which can be downloaded from your Flotiq dashboard after you log in.

 <b>IMPORTANT!</b> To be 100% sure what names of services and models package created for you, go to package directory and check `api` and `model` folders and look for correspinding names.

+If you want quick setup and use Content Type Definition used by me you have to create such one by using the same names as mentioned in point 4!

 ## Installation instructions
 Remember you have to build your generated package before injecting it into application.
 Read package README for detailed instructions or follow these below: